About the Lab

 Andy holds a Master’s in Public Policy from U.C.
 Berkeley and a BSE in Chemical Engineering from Princeton University.

-Azhar is a Pre-Doctoral fellow with EPIC at the University of Chicago working on the Climate Impact Lab.
+Azhar was a Pre-Doctoral fellow with EPIC at the University of Chicago working on the Climate Impact Lab.
 He is interested in energy and environment economics research, and has already worked on a study named Light Up Bihar in India with J-PAL for over two years.
 The study focuses on improving the revenue parameters and checking commercial losses incurred by the Power Distribution Companies in Bihar.
 It also tries to reinstate the fact that electricity service delivery in India is a collective-action problem; and to make it sustainable, we need not only well-functioning power markets, but also people’s understanding of the fact that electricity is a private good, and not a free commodity.
 Azhar received his undergraduate degree in Mining Engineering from the Indian Institute of Technology, Varanasi.

 Theo is a Pre-Doctoral Fellow with EPIC.
 When it comes to his research, Theo’s interested in making the representation of energy systems and energy use in Integrated Assessment Models more realistic and useful.
 Before coming to EPIC, Theo completed his Master of Science in Environmental Science and Policy (MSESP) degree at the University of Chicago Harris School of Public Policy.